big-bert/bertrandmart1/README.md

-- 👋 Hi, I’m @bertrandmart1
+- 👋 Hi, I’m @bertrandmart1; I have lived and worked in Port-au-Prince, New-York, Bosto, Hanoi and Paris.
-- 👀 I’m interested in learning C, C++ and Windows Internals.
+- 👀 I’m interested in learning C, C++, Python and Windows Internals.
 - 🌱 I’m currently a student at ENSIBS and learning cybersecurity.
+My goal is get the eJPT cert and I am aiming for CISSP
-- 📫 How to reach me @bertrandmart1 on Twitter
+- 📫 How to reach me [@bertrandmart1](https://twitter.com/bertrandmart1) on Twitter

 <!---
 bertrandmart1/bertrandmart1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.